narmadh/Amazon-best-seller-books-web-scraper/README.md

 This code was developed on vs code using Python 3.7.4

-The objective is to extract the following details from the Amazon Review web pages for a list of products
+The objective is to extract the following details from the Amazon web pages
    - Book name
    - Author name
    - Rating